 Community service in South Australia is known as RepaySA.
 It provides an opportunity for offenders to make a positive contribution to our community.

-We try to provide skills, training and where appropriate qualifications linked to the community work that offender undertake.
+We try to provide skills, training and where appropriate qualifications linked to the community work that offenders undertake.
 This helps provide offenders with the skills to assist with future employment.

 Benefits to the community